hackolade/fetch/README.md

 1. Start the server with `npm run docker:server`.
 1. Start the application with `npm run test:app:direct`.

-### Connection involving a self-signed certificate
+## Test connection involving a self-signed certificate

 For a certificate to be considered valid, it must be signed by a trusted certificate authority (CA), such as *GlobalSign* or *DigiCert*.
 Obtaining such a certificate used to cost some money (this is not true anymore thanks to *[Let's Encrypt](https://letsencrypt.org/)*, a nonprofit certificate authority).